Pray for the Wicked: Background

 Panic! at the Disco released their fifth studio album, Death of a Bachelor, on January 16, 2016.
-To promote the record, the band embarked on a co-headling tour with Weezer that summer and a United States tour the following year.
+To promote the record, the band embarked on a co-headline tour with Weezer that summer and a United States tour the following year.
 On April 11, 2017, it was reported that vocalist Brendon Urie would be making his Broadway debut as one of the lead roles in Kinky Boots.
 Urie performed in the show for ten weeks from May until August 2017.

 Following the success of Death of a Bachelor, Urie was given the rest of 2017 off by the band's record label, Fueled by Ramen.
 However, Urie felt compelled to continue writing music during his time off.
 The writing process began a month before Urie made his debut in Kinky Boots when he wrote the chorus of "High Hopes".
 Urie stated that writing the record took about four months total in the span of a year and a half.

 Urie teased the band's then-unannounced sixth studio album sporadically throughout late 2017 and early 2018, typically through Instagram Live broadcasts.
 On March 8, 2018, the band began teasing the release of a lead single and a subsequent album with a two minute long video of Urie brushing his teeth beside an alarm clock reading "3:19" for the video's entirety, accompanied by an orchestral version of "King of the Clouds".
 The time on the clock led fans to believe that the band would be releasing new material on March 19.
 Over a week later, fans received packages sent from Urie's P.O. box containing a white bottle reading "Pray for the W!cked / 3:21 / Unholy Water", once more leading to speculation over a release date of March 21.
 On March 19, the band announced a surprise show at the Grog Shop in Cleveland, Ohio that night.
 The band unveiled their new touring bassist, Nicole Row, who would be replacing their former member and touring bassist, Dallon Weekes, following his departure on December 27, 2017.
 No new material was performed at the show.

 The album was announced on March 21, 2018, alongside the release of the lead single "Say Amen (Saturday Night)" and a B-side, "(Fuck A) Silver Lining".

 The second single "High Hopes" was released on May 23, 2018, followed by the pre-release track "King of the Clouds" on June 18, 2018.

 The singles for the album were released in three Spotify combinations: Say Amen for Silver Linings, High Hopes on Saturday Night, and King of High Hopes.